I could call this a ‘letter to society’s ignorance’.

-Many others like myself who live with an invisible chronic illness as well as with chronic pain, continue to live with smug and often irrational behaviour from a judgemental society that quite often refuses to inform itself about your illness.
-Oh, they will stalk you on Facebook on their smartphone, but do not ask people to get unprejudiced, trustworthy literature to learn some facts on that same smartphone.
+Many others like myself who live with an invisible chronic illness as well as with chronic pain, continue to live with smug and often irrational, nonsensical behaviour of a judgmental society that quite often refuses to inform itself about your illness.

-If people would, many of us would live easier lives.
+If people would at least show some respect, many people with chronic or terminal illnesses would live easier lives.
 After all, knowledge is power.

-Consequently, if I were to add a tag cloud to this post, it would list the words chronic, pain, invisible, ignorance, neurological, degenerative and illness.
+Consequently, if I were to add a tag cloud to this post, it would list the words chronic, pain, invisible symptoms, fatigue, trigeminal neuralgia, ignorance, neurological, degenerative and illness.

 In laymen’s terms, my disease could be tagged as “I don’t think he/she is that sick because I can’t see symptoms.”

 In medical terminology, my illness is called multiple sclerosis.
 Despite the above tags, I could, therefore, give this post many other negative sounding titles.